• Skip to primary navigation

 • Cut the root ends off of the leeks then cut them in half lengthwise.
 Thinly slice them and add to a large bowl of cold water and rinse well.
 Allow them to sit for a few minutes for the dirt particles to fall to the bottom of the bowl.
 Scoop the leeks out using your hands and transfer to a clean bowl.

 • Meanwhile preheat a heavy bottom stock pot over medium flame.
 Sauté the leeks in a light drizzle of olive oil ( use a splash of water, veggie stock or white wine for WFPB & Plantricious diets) and a pinch of sea salt until wilted and they start to caramelize at the edges.
 You might need to add more liquid so keep a close eye on them.
+(Optional: reserve about 1/3 of the caramelized leeks for garnish or to add back into the soup if a chunky texture is desired.
+In my opinion this really takes the soup over the top.)

 • Add the carrots, bay, thyme and cashews and give everything a good stir.
 Add the potatoes then pour in the vegetable stock.